telerik/winforms-docs/virtualgrid/save-and-load-layout/overview.md

 # Save and Load Layout Overview

 Save/Load layout functionality gives your applications the opportunity to preserve user grid settings such as column order and restore them later.
-Those layout settings are written in a xml file.
+Those layout settings are written in a XML file.

 Here is a sample demonstrating how you can implement a *Save Layout* button event handler: